If so, then the student volunteer intern program at

 As a student volunteer, you will have the opportunity to work at an NWS field office and see how the forecasts are prepared.
 You can learn about AWIPS, NOAA Weather Radio, and various other NWS computer systems.
 We will set up training shifts at specific forecast desks, including public, aviation/marine, hydrology, and severe weather.
 As opportunities arise, you may be able to visit remote equipment sites, go on storm surveys, or attend meetings with our customers.

 Basically, you will perform most of the duties of a entry-level meteorologist in the NWS.
 Also, we try to find a longer-term project, such as a weather-event case study or local climate study, that you can complete during the summer, and that will have lasting benefit for our office.

 Some students receive academic credit for their work here, but many do not.
 That is up to the individual.
-Most students work during the Summer, but Fall or Spring internships are also possible, and there is less competition then.

 We interview prospective student interns during January and February, and make selections in early March.
 We hope for a diverse pool of applicants from which to choose, i.e., different schools, different ethnic backgrounds, male/female, etc. Again, we look for students who by the coming Summer will have completed their Junior year of a major in meteorology, atmospheric science, or a related field.
 Computer programming skills are also definitely a plus.